-By formulating a place where employees can speak about their wellness efforts, social wellness model builds accountability and peer support– the two key ingredients for the success of wellness.
-An organization-wide competition on social platforms adds healthy pressure that further makes wellness more effective and fun.
-Incentives for participation can be tied for attaining specific results, for example, verified metrics of weight loss or hitting activity goals.
+By forming a place where employees can speak about their health & well-being efforts, social wellness model builds accountability and peer support– the two key ingredients for the success of wellness.
+A company-wide competition on social platforms adds a flavour health engagement from the participants that further makes wellness more effective and fun.
+Incentives to draw more & more participation can be tied for attaining specific results, for example, verified metrics of weight loss or hitting activity goals.

 What makes social wellness models unique?

 The thing that’s unique about social wellness models is that the wellness goals don’t essentially have to be laid down by the wellness director as well as pushed down to the organization.
 Employees individually can set their own goals for wellness and further challenge each other to participate in competitions.
-With the help of such programs, employees arm their own wellness and health journeys.
+With the help of such programs, employees take responsibility for their own wellness journeys.

 The group support and transparency in the social wellness models make a real difference in the wellness program.
 As accountability and healthy social pressure are often seen missing in employer-sponsored efforts.